Humber the Hun

-Humber the Hun was a legendary king of so-called "Huns" who, according to Gafridian legend, invaded the British Isles in about the 12th century BC.
-His people successfully conquered Scotia but he himself was drowned during his campaign against Southern Britain.
+Humber the Hun was a legendary king of so-called "Huns" who, according to Geoffrey of Monmouth's pseudohistorical chronicle Historia Regum Britanniae, invaded the British Isles in about the 12th century BC from Scythia.
+His people successfully conquered Alba but he himself was drowned in the river named Humber after him during his campaign against Southern Britain.
+His descendants became the legendary kings of Pictland.

 Mediaeval literature

 According to Geoffrey, following the division of Britain amongst Locrinus, Kamber, and Albanactus, Humber invaded Albany (which then covered all the lands north of the Humber) and killed Albanactus in open battle.
 The remaining natives fled south where Locrinus allied with Kamber and defeated Humber near a river in which Humber was drowned.
 The river, which was thereafter known as the Humber, marked the southern border of the Kingdom of Northumbria and is one of the main rivers of England.

 When Locrinus raided Humber's ships after his death, he found Humber's consort Estrildis, the daughter of the King of Germany there.
 Thus Humber's Huns were able to settle Britain with their Queen Estrildis eventually marrying Locrinus.
 The River Severn was named after her daughter Hafren.